RICOHub01/QNG23-Challenge/STAGE-1.md

 # Training

+In order to complete the challenge you will be required to look and use training data.

+## Documentation

 ### `load_dataset(filename, scenario)`

 Open up the provided dataset and retrieve from the specified scenario (ranging from 0-999) the 3x101x101 magnetic field dataset as well as 3x1 magnetic dipole.